DanielAlvesMorais/Snake-Multiplayer/README.md

 * `testBasicMovement`: Verifies head coordinates update correctly based on direction.
 * `testValidAndInvalidDirectionChange`: Validates orthogonal turns and rejects 180-degree self-reversals.
 * `testEatingAppleIncreasesScoreAndSize`: Asserts that eating prevents tail removal and increments score.
-* `testCollisionWithItself`: Simulates overlapping body coordinates and triggers collision detection.
+* `testSelfCollisionDetected`: Simulates overlapping body coordinates and triggers self-collision detection.
+* `testNoFalseCollisionWhenFar`: Asserts no collision is reported when snakes are far apart.
+* `testCrossCollisionWithOpponent`: Verifies cross-collision detection when heads overlap.
+* `testMultipleDirectionChangesInOneTick`: Ensures only one direction change per tick is accepted.
+* `testWrappingTopBoundary`: Verifies wrapping from the top edge to Y=0.
+* `testWrappingRightBoundary`: Verifies wrapping from the right edge to X=0.

 **AppleTest**

-* `testAppleCoordinatesBoundsAndMultiples`: Uses `@RepeatedTest(50)` to ensure random generation always aligns with the 20x20 pixel grid and stays within screen bounds (620x420).
+* `testAppleCoordinatesBoundsAndMultiples`: Uses `@RepeatedTest(50)` to ensure random generation always aligns with the tile grid and stays within screen bounds defined by `GameConfig`.

 **KeyboardControllerTest**